-Bill Bodkin: (Co-Founder, Co-Owner, Editor-in-Chief, Media Contact) Bill Bodkin is the Owner, Editor-in-Chief and Co-Founder of Pop-Break.
+Bill Bodkin: (Co-Founder, Co-Owner, Editor-in-Chief, Media Contact) Bill Bodkin is the Owner, Editor-in-Chief and Co-Founder of Pop Break.
 Most importantly, however, he is the proud father of a beautiful daughter, Sophie.
-He is beyond excited that Pop-Break will be seven years old in 2016 as this site has come a long, long way from the day he launched in it in his bachelor pad at the Jersey Shore.
+He can be seen regularly on the site reviewing The Walking Dead, Doctor Who, and is the host of the site’s podcast, The BreakCast.
 He currently works as a project manager in the telecom world, and is a freelance writer for NJ.com.
 He is a graduate of Rutgers University with a degree in Journalism & English.
 Follow him on Twitter: @BodkinWrites

-Laura Dengrove (News Editor): Laura Dengrove is the current news editor for Pop-Break.
-She started out as one of youngest members of the Pop-Break staff (she started at age 17) and is a critic for television/movies of all types on Pop-Break.
+Laura Dengrove (News & Features Editor): Laura Dengrove is the current news editor for Pop Break.
+She started out as one of youngest members of the Pop Break staff (she started at age 17) and is a critic for television/movies of all types on Pop Break.
 She’s in her second year at college where she will be studying to obtain her bachelors degree at Rutgers University for Journalism/Public Relations.
-She was the editor for the Arts and Entertainment section of her school newspaper, runs her own blog (Pop Culture Darling), and interns for Design New Jersey.
 She also has an in-depth knowledge about all things True Blood and an avid Eric and Sookie shipper.

-Logan J. Fowler (Video Game Editor) Logan J. Fowler is a senior writer and video game editor on Pop-Break.com.
-He contributes his thoughts every week for Trailer Tuesday and has his own column called “A Link to the Past.”
+Logan J. Fowler (Video Game Editor) Logan J. Fowler is a senior writer and video game editor on Pop Break.
+He contributes his thoughts every week for Trailer Tuesday and had his own column called “A Link to the Past.”
 Logan’s “kid at heart” nature has led to his discussion about pop culture that many geeks love to talk about, including superheroes, Super Mario Bros., Pixar, and Muppets, amongst other things.
 In addition, one of his first pieces for the site, “Top Ten Comic Book Movies,” was picked as a “Freshly Pressed” piece by WordPress and remains one of the site’s most well-read articles.
-Currently, Logan works as a Special Education Instructional Assistant at Roosevelt School in Manville NJ.
-Also many of Logan’s friends have said that he moonlights as Spider-Man but this is so not true.
-Wait, are those police sirens I’m hearing?!
-Gotta go! -thwipp-

-Ann Hale (Horror Editor, Senior Film & Television Writer) Ann Hale is the horror editor for Pop-Break.com and a senior contributing writer, reviewing horror movies and television shows.
-She is also the American Correspondent for Lovehorror.co.uk.
-Ann attended East Carolina University, majoring in English Literature.
-She is a collector of Halloween (the film) memorabilia and is a self-admitted opinionated horror nerd.
-You can follow her, her collection and her cat, Edward Kittyhands on Twitter and Instagram @Scarletjupiter
+Ann Hale (Horror Editor, Senior Film & Television Writer) Ann Hale is the horror editor for Pop Break and a senior contributing writer, reviewing horror movies and television shows.
+She is a huge movie buff, mainly horror, but has a soft spot for 80’s action, Star Wars and Harry Potter.
+Currently residing in NC with her wife Jenny and black cat, Edward Kittyhands.
+You can follow her, her collection and her cat on Twitter and Instagram @Scarletjupiter

 The Senior Staff

-Marisa Carpico (Senior Writer): By day, Marisa Carpico stresses over every detail of America’s election system.
-By night, she becomes a pop culture and celebrity obsessive.
+Marisa Carpico: By day, Marisa Carpico stresses over America’s election system.
+By night, she becomes a pop culture obsessive.
 Whether it’s movies, TV or music, she watches and listens to it all so you don’t have to.
-You can find her risking her life by reading comic books while walking down the crowded streets of New York City, having inappropriate emotional reactions at her iPad screen while riding the subway or occasionally letting her love of a band convince her to stand for hours on end in one of the city’s many purgatorial concert spaces.
 You can follow her on Twitter to read her insightful social commentary or more likely complain about how cold it is at @MarisaCarpico.

 Keeyahtay Lewis (Head Photographer) Keeyahtay Lewis is the site’s lead photographer and his work can be seen on his company’s page, Deadbolt Photos.
 His work has been featured multiple times in Alternative Press and has shot everyone from Justin Timberlake and Miley Cyrus to Sevendust and Anthony Green.

-Kimberlee Rossi-Fuchs (Senior Television Writer): Kimberlee Rossi-Fuchs is a Senior Writer for Pop-Break, regularly covering Game of Thrones, Louie, Futurama, and Boardwalk Empire, as well as other delectable nuggets of TV, film, and music throughout the year.
+Kimberlee Rossi-Fuchs: Kimberlee Rossi-Fuchs is a Senior Writer for Pop Break, regularly covering Game of Thrones, Louie, Futurama, and Boardwalk Empire, as well as other delectable nuggets of TV, film, and music throughout the year.
 Since graduating with Highest Honors from Rutgers University with a degree in English, Kimberlee currently finds herself in a financially comfortable, yet stifling corporate environment where her witty and insightful literary and pop culture references are largely met with confused silence and requests to, “Get away from me, weirdo.”
 Still, she’s often thought of as a modern-day Oscar Wilde (by herself) and one day hopes her wit, charm, and intellect (again, self-perceived) will make her a very wealthy, very drunk woman.
-She’s also the mother of a darling little boy, Charlie Miles (aka Young Chizzy) who she hopes will grow up to not be too embarrassed of all of the baby pics she relentlessly shares of him on various social media sites.
+She’s also the mother of a two darling little boys, Charlie and Harry who she hopes will grow up to not be too embarrassed of all of the baby pics she relentlessly shares of them on various social media sites.

 Staff, Contributors, and Photographers

-Staff Writers: Dylan Brandsema, Scott Clifford, Laura Curry, Mallory Delchamp, Ryan DeMarco, Chris Diggins, Matt Haviland, Andrew Howie, Kelly Gonsalves, Lucas P. Jones, Allison Lips, Megan LaBruna, Asia Martin, Erin Mathis, Justin Matchick, Josh Sarnecky, Matt Taylor, Anthony Toto, Tommy Tracy, Alisha Weinberger.
+Staff Writers: Mallory Barrett, Dylan Brandsema, Scott Clifford, Laura Curry, Ryan DeMarco, Chris Diggins, Sheena Fisher, Rachel Freeman, Angelo Gingerelli, Kelly Gonsalves, Matt Haviland, Andrew Howie, Lucas P. Jones, Melissa Jouben,, Greg Kennelty, Allison Lips, Megan LaBruna, Asia Martin, Justin Matchick, Erin Mathis, MJ Rawls, Josh Sarnecky, Matt Taylor, Anthony Toto, Tommy Tracy.

-Staff Photographers: Mike DeLaPaz, Saidy Lopez, Dana Mansbart, Jesse Murch, Cathy Poulton, MJ Rawls, Kim Wessels.
+Staff Photographers: Staci Altomari, Jeff Crespi, Mike DeLaPaz, Pat Gilrane, Saidy Lopez, Dana Mansbart, Jesse Murch, Cathy Poulton, MJ Rawls, Kim Wessels.